Anastasiia-Grishina/PERCCOM_Thesis/README.md

 ## Acknowlegement
 The research work has been supported and funded by the PERCCOM Erasmus Mundus Program of the European Union (Klimova, A. et al., 2016).
 The author is thankful to ENEA Portici and Casaccia Energy Technologies Department, ICT Division teams for the data collection and fruitful collaboration.

+## Alternative viewer
+If the \*.ipynb files are not diplayed in Git, please, use https://nbviewer.jupyter.org/ and copy the link of a file location on GitHub

 ## References
 Klimova, A. et al. (2016) ‘An international Master’s program in green ICT as a contribution to sustainable development’, Journal of Cleaner Production, 135, pp. 223–239. doi: 10.1016/j.jclepro.2016.06.032.